dilyanvelev/ConsoleTic-Tac-Toe/README.md

 3. Open a terminal and navigate to the directory where the script is located.

-4. Run the script using the following command:
+4. Run the script using the following command: python tic_tac_toe.py

+5. Follow the on-screen instructions to play the game.

+Enjoy playing Tic-Tac-Toe with a friend!